If you’ve been following along on Facebook, you’ll know we sold Mowgli the Unimog and bought Baloo, a 4×4 Mercedes Sprinter van last year.

 The build criteria

 We had a short list of priorities when designing the fit out.
-We wanted….
+In our custom van we wanted….

 - our home to feel as spacious as possible